Updated on: 2/22/2019

-A 50-year-old pedestrian was critically injured and hospitalized after being hit by a suspected drunken driver in White Center Thursday afternoon.
+A 50-year-old man was critically injured and hospitalized after being hit by a suspected drunken driver in White Center Thursday afternoon.

 The woman, who police say is a 50-year-old White Center resident, was walking near the intersection of Southwest 102nd Street and 16th Avenue Southwest just after 4:30 p.m.
 Thursday when she was struck by a vehicle.

 The driver, identified only as a 55-year-old woman from Burien, was driving on 16th Avenue Southwest when she struck the woman.
-It was unclear if the pedestrian was in a marked crosswalk at the time of the collision.
+It was unclear if the man was in a marked crosswalk at the time of the pedestrian accident.

 The victim was taken to Harborview Medical Center in Seattle to be treated for potentially life-threatening injuries, according to the West Seattle Herald.